phogue/Potato-Documentation/src/content/features/security.md

-> The security setup of Procon can seem daunting, but we'll explain all of this with examples to get you going.
+> The security setup of Procon can seem daunting at first, but we'll explain all of this with examples to get you going.

 ## Roles